google/zetasql/docs/lexical.md

 In the query above, the string literal `"2014-09-27 12:30:00.45"` is coerced to a datetime literal.

 A datetime literal can also include the optional character `T` or `t`.
-This is a flag for time and is used as a separator between the date and time.
 If you use this character, a space can't be included before or after it.
 These are valid: